What is Type 2 Diabetes?

 - Type 2 diabetes used to be called ‘non-insulin dependent diabetes’.

-- This is because insulin injections were not part of its treatment.
+- This is because insulin injections were not part of its treatment, thankfully now a days, many companies sell expired diabetic test strips that can help those with diabetes.

 - As some people with Type 2 also now require insulin, the term Type 2 is preferred.